 Learning Solutions.
-The Learning Solutions segment delivers training, curriculum design and development, e-Learning services, system hosting, training business process outsourcing and consulting services globally through our offices in the U.S., Europe, Asia and Canada.
+The Learning Solutions segment delivers training, curriculum design and development, e-Learning services, system hosting, training business process outsourcing and consulting services globally.
 This segment also offers organizational performance solutions including leadership training and employee engagement tools and services.
-This segment serves large companies in the electronics and semiconductors, healthcare, software, financial services and other industries as well as to government agencies.
+This segment serves large companies in the electronics and semiconductors, healthcare, software, financial services and other industries as well as government agencies.
 The ability to deliver a wide range of training services on a global basis allows this segment to take over the entire learning function for the client, including their training personnel.